 Michigan and serves the area known as the Belknap Community.

-The purpose of the corporation is to embark upon educational and

-historical programs and other activities for the betterment and preservation of the community.
-It further seeks to take appropriate and lawful action deemed necessary from time to time by the NOBL Board of Directors to maintain and improve the neighborhood in the areas of crime, housing, communications, business, education, environmental, beautification, historical status, social action, community affairs and other related areas.
+The purpose of the corporation is to embark upon programs and other activities for the betterment and preservation of the community.
+It further seeks to take appropriate and lawful action deemed necessary from time to time by the NOBL Board of Directors to maintain and improve the neighborhood in the areas of crime, housing, communications, business, education, social affairs and other related areas.

+C. Gifts - NEW

+This Corporation shall have the opportunity to receive gifts, donations, legacies, bequests, devises and distributions from wills not inconsistent with the laws of the State of Michigan.
+However, no gifts other than unrestricted and unconditional gifts, or gifts designated to established programs or projects, of cash, cash equivalents, and marketable securities may be accepted by the Corporation without the approval of the Board of Directors.

+D. Investments - NEW

+Subject to limitations imposed by any donor which are accepted by the Corporation, the Board shall have the authority to invest and reinvest the assets of the Corporation in such investments as an ordinarily prudent person of intelligence and integrity, who is the trustee of moneys of others would purchase in the exercise of reasonable care, judgment and diligence, under the conditions existing at the time of purchase, having due regard for the management, reputation and stability of the issuer and the character of the particular securities.

 II.
 Boundaries of the NOBL area